gitlabhq/gitlab-ci/README.md

 ### Requirements

-**The project is designed for the Linux operating system.**
+GitLab CI is designed for the Linux operating system.

-We officially support (recent versions of) these Linux distributions:
+GitLab CI officially supports (recent versions of) these Linux distributions:

-- Ubuntu Linux
+* Ubuntu Linux
-- Debian/GNU Linux
+* Debian/GNU Linux

+Additionally GitLab CI requires:

+* ruby 1.9.3
+* MySQL or PostgreSQL

-__We recommend to use server with at least 756MB RAM for gitlab-ci instance.__
+__We recommend to use a server with at least 756MB RAM for a gitlab-ci instance.__

-__master branch contains unstable 3.0.
-Use 2-2-stable branch__
+__The master branch contains the unstable 3.0.
+Please use the 2-2-stable branch__

 ### How it works